zopefoundation/mongopersist/src/mongopersist/README.txt

 Collection Sharing
 ------------------

-Since Mongo is so flexible, it sometimes makes sense to store multiple types of (similar) objects in the same collection.
+Since mongoDB is so flexible, it sometimes makes sense to store multiple types of (similar) objects in the same collection.
 In those cases you instruct the object type to store its Python path as part of the document.